Apple’s developer problems are much bigger than Epic and ‘Fortnite’ | Engadget

 The case touched on other issues that have been the source of long-simmering developer frustrations with Cupertino, and not just for giants like Netflix.
 Epic also highlighted common developer complaints around App Store search ads, fraudulent apps and Apple’s often inscrutable review process.

 In one particularly memorable exchange, the developer of yoga app Down Dog spoke at length about how Apple’s opaque policies can have an outsize impact on developers.
-For example, he said Apple had repeatedly rejected app updates for seemingly bizarre reasons, like using a on a login page.
+For example, he said Apple had repeatedly rejected app updates for seemingly bizarre reasons, like using a “wrong” color on a login page.
 Once, he said, an update was rejected because App Store reviewers couldn’t find his app’s integration with Apple’s Health app.
 He later realized it was because the reviewers were testing on an iPad, which doesn’t support the Health app.

 These types of complaints are probably familiar to most developers.
 It’s not unusual for Apple to quibble over the placement of a particular button, or some other minor feature.
 These seemingly small issues can drag on for days or weeks, as Epic repeatedly pointed out.
 But it’s rare for such squabbles to spill over into public view as they did during the trial.

 The trial raised other, more fundamental issues, too.
-A witness for Epic testified that the operating margin for the App Store , a figure Apple disputed but didn’t offer evidence to the contrary.
-Instead, Tim Cook and other execs have maintained they simply how much money the App Store makes.
+A witness for Epic testified that the operating margin for the App Store was 78 percent, a figure Apple disputed but didn’t offer evidence to the contrary.
+Instead, Tim Cook and other execs have maintained they simply don’t know how much money the App Store makes.

 Cook did, however, have much more to say when pressed on whether game developers effectively “subsidize” the rest of the App Store.
-“We are creating the entire amount of commerce on the store, and we’re doing that by focusing on getting the largest audience there,” Cook .
+“We are creating the entire amount of commerce on the store, and we’re doing that by focusing on getting the largest audience there,” Cook stated.

 The argument struck a nerve with some.
-Marco Arment, a longtime iOS developer whose apps have been featured by Apple, wrote a in response.
+Marco Arment, a longtime iOS developer whose apps have been featured by Apple, wrote a scathing blog post in response.

 “The idea that the App Store is responsible for most customers of any reasonably well-known app is a fantasy,” Arment writes.
 “The App Store is merely one platform’s forced distribution gateway, ‘facilitating’ the commerce no more and no less than a web browser, an ISP or cellular carrier, a server-hosting company, or a credit-card processor.
 For Apple to continue to claim otherwise is beyond insulting, and borders on delusion.”